GUNSMITHING SERVICES: Muzzle Threading AND Crowning service

-The incredible surge in the popularity of suppressors makes a threaded muzzle virtually standard equipment on today's precision rifle.
-LRI is well equipped for this extremely popular upgrade.
-With our resources and experience, your device will attach trouble free every time.
+The incredible surge in the popularity of suppressors makes a threaded muzzle almost standard equipment on today's precision rifle.
+LRI is well-equipped for this extremely popular upgrade.
+With our resources and experience, your device will attach trouble-free every time.

 Muzzle threads for devices like suppressors and brakes are qualified using traceable, certified hard chromed ring gauges or a precision thread pitch micrometer to ensure your accessories adapt without issue.
-As standard equipment, we fit these types of muzzles with an 11* target style crown because if machined for the recessed type, carbon deposits faster on the face.
+As standard equipment, we fit these types of muzzles with an 11* target-style crown because carbon deposits faster on the face if machined for the recessed type.
+If you would like us not to recrown your barrel, that is no problem.
+Simply annotate the change on your sales receipt in the notes section.

-LRI is vetted and endorsed by ThunderBeast, SRT, and Mac Bros. for suppressor related barrel work.
-Since the day we've opened, not one of our clients has ever suffered a baffle strike on any muzzle device.
+LRI has been vetted and endorsed by ThunderBeast, SRT, and Mac Bros. for suppressor-related barrel work.
+Since we opened our doors, none of our clients has ever suffered a baffle strike on any muzzle device.

 First, LRI is not a suppressor manufacturer or retailer.
-For specific product information you will have to consult with a dealer/manufacturer.
+You will have to consult with a dealer/manufacturer for specific product information.
 You need to know exactly what thread diameter and pitch your suppressor is.
-LRI does not profess to know the intimate details of ever single suppressor made.
-When it comes to suppressors it is literally "the wild west" as it pertains to design and configuration.
-There is no "standard".
+LRI does not profess to know the intimate details of every single suppressor made.
+When it comes to suppressors, the choice of threads used on the can is "the wild west" as there is no "standard."

-It is your responsibility to know exactly what the thread specifications are for the device you are wanting to use.
-This is very detail oriented because it has to be.
+You are responsible for knowing exactly what the thread specifications are for the device you want to use.
+This is very detail-oriented because it has to be.
 Ensure that you KNOW what the dimensions are.

-"Cans" are expensive and anyone who owns one identifies with the administrative gauntlet one has to endure in order to legally own and use it.
-The last thing anyone wants is to ruin your suppressor due to a machining/installation mistake.
+"Cans" are expensive, and anyone who owns one can identify with the administrative gauntlet one has to endure before taking possession.
+The last thing anyone here at LRI wants is to ruin your suppressor due to a machining/installation mistake.

-The thread shoulder on the barrel that a suppressor squares up against is an important feature that should be respected for direct mount type cans.
-As a cardinal rule we require a minimum of .100" diameter increase over the major diameter of the threads.
+The thread shoulder on the barrel that a suppressor squares up against is an important feature that should be respected for direct-mount type cans.
+LRI advocates for a minimum of .100" diameter increase over the major diameter of the threads.

 - 1/2-28 = .600" Shoulder Dia.